brittanyrw/emojiscreen/README.md

 ### Adding a Movie, TV show or Musical

-To add a show or movie to this project, you will need to first [check the Issues](https://github.com/brittanyrw/emojiscreen/labels/add%20emojis) to see if there are any movies or shows to add to the project.

-If you find an Issue for adding movies or shows, comment in the Issue and wait for maintainer approval before proceeding.
-After you have permission to start, you will add an `Emoji Card` inside of the `movies.js`, `tv.js`, or `musicals.js` files in the `data` folder.
+To add a show or movie to this project, you will need to first check the project in the `movies.js`, `tv.js`, or `musicals.js` files to make sure that the movie or show you would like to add is not already in the project.
+Once you confirm the item you want to add is not already in the project, you will add an `Emoji Card` inside of the `movies.js`, `tv.js`, or `musicals.js` files in the `data` folder.
 Each file is made up of an array (a list) of objects.
 You will add a new object for your show or movie into the appropriate file.
 Please note: The `musicals.js` file is for live musicals (such as Broadway and West End shows).
 Movie musicals should be added to the `movies.js` file.

 If you need help choosing a movie or show, [check the Issues](https://github.com/brittanyrw/emojiscreen/labels/add%20emojis).